sheel-gandhi/Stock-Analysis/README.md

 ## Disadvantage pertaining to VBA script

-Although in the refactored VBA script, the loop runs once and it takes shorter timeframe to get the outputs, the code gets difficult to write and understand with the initialization of tickerIndex and the usage of tickerIndex variable in each of the if then condition statements to find the outcomes.
+Although in the refactored VBA script, the loop runs once and it takes shorter timeframe to get the outputs, the code gets difficult to write and understand with the initialization of tickerIndex and the usage of tickerIndex variable in each of the if-then condition statements to find the outcomes.